What: A 2 year pilot within North Warwickshire to improve School Readiness within the county.

 How did you initiate the work?

-WSHWBS currently uses a health needs assessment tool (HAPI – Lancaster model) to collect school entry data (Healthy Child Programme) and produce a public health plan which facilitates partnership working with schools.
+WSHWBS currently uses a health needs assessment tool (The Lancaster Model) to collect school entry data (Healthy Child Programme) and produce a public health plan which facilitates partnership working with schools.
 The health needs assessment is in the form of an online questionnaire and is offered universally to all parents who access the questionnaire through a secure portal.
-The school age questionnaire was adapted to meet the needs of the pre-school child with regard to school readiness from an individual child and public health perspective.
+The school age questionnaire was developed by Kath Lancaster, to meet the needs of the pre-school child with regard to school readiness from an individual child and public health perspective.

 During the first year of the pilot WSHWBS worked with 22 Early Years settings including Childrens Centres.
 Our aim was to work collaboratively with them, using their established communication processes, to offer their parents the opportunity to complete the online health needs assessment questionnaire.
 In order to facilitate the rollout of the questionnaire, we held focus groups with the Early Years professionals to understand the barriers and challenges that could present.
 The Early Years settings were keen to be involved with the pilot and assisted us by distributing to parents an explanatory letter, which included the link for parents to access and complete the health needs assessment online, and were pivotal in its promotion.